tmptrash/gra/README.md

 # Mary Brave v0.1
 No frameworks and engines.
 Just pure Javascript [Metroidvania](https://en.wikipedia.org/wiki/Metroidvania) game experiment.
-Fight enemies, pick items, find the key and open the door to complete the level.
+Fight the monsters of the underworld, collect items, find the key and open the door to complete the level.

 P.S.
 It just an attempt to write something interesting in JavaScript.